22H71A05I3/Bug-Detection-and-Fixing/README.md

 ##  Conclusion
-This project provides a foundation for using deep learning models to detect and automatically fix software bugs without fine-tuning.
-Future improvements can involve integrating real-time debugging tools and experimenting with multiple models for better performance.
+This project provides a strong foundation for utilizing deep learning models to **detect** and **automatically fix** software bugs using pretrained transformer-based architectures—without requiring additional fine-tuning.

+By leveraging models like **CodeBERT** and **DeepSeek-Coder**, the system demonstrates the feasibility of using generative AI to understand and repair buggy Python code.
+The integration of a data pipeline, AST-based preprocessing, and an interactive interface makes it practical and extensible.

+>  **Future Enhancements** may include:
+- Real-time debugging integrations with IDEs.
+- Expanding the solution to multiple programming languages.
+- Fine-tuning models on domain-specific datasets.
+- Improving performance and scalability of the pipeline.

+This project sets the groundwork for further research and development in the field of AI-assisted software development and bug fixing.